NixWasHere/NebulaC2/README.md

 -- Open cmd in folder and run 'pip install -r requirements.txt'

--- Change website domain to your database in cnc.py

--- Add username:password in sql database

--- Configure your database using the files in sql

 -- To add methods make a method.py script in "Commands" then add the command in main script "cnc.py"

 -- Connect from putty using telnet/raw